Linda McMahon: Early life

-McMahon was born Linda Marie Edwards in New Bern, North Carolina, the daughter of Evelyn and Henry Edwards.
+McMahon was born Linda Marie Edwards in New Bern, North Carolina, in a Welsh-American family, the daughter of Evelyn and Henry Edwards.
 She was an only child and grew up as a "tomboy" playing basketball and baseball.
 Her parents were both employees at Marine Corps Air Station Cherry Point, a military base.
 She grew up in a conservative Baptist family, but converted to Roman Catholicism in her later years.

-Linda M. Edwards, at the age of 13, met Vince McMahon, then age 16.
-Her mother worked in the same building as McMahon's mother, but they had not met.
+Linda M. Edwards, at the age of 13, met Vince McMahon, who was then 16.
+Her mother worked in the same building as McMahon's mother, but they had not previously met.

 Vince's mother became good friends with the Edwards family, and Vince, who had lived with several abusive stepfathers, enjoyed the feeling of stability that he felt at their home.
-Edwards and McMahon dated throughout their high school years; she attended Havelock High School and he attended Fishburne Military School in Virginia.
+Edwards and McMahon dated throughout their high school years; she attended New Bern High School and he attended Fishburne Military School in Virginia.
 During this time, Vince was a "permanent fixture" at her home, and spent hours with Linda and her family.
-He attended East Carolina University, studying business administration.
-Edwards was an honors student in high school and aspired to become a pediatrician.

 Shortly after her high school graduation, Vince asked her to marry him.
-They married on August 26, 1966, when she was 17.
-She enrolled at East Carolina University in 1966, where she obtained a bachelor's degree in French, and certification to teach.
-From 1968 to 1971, Vince worked as a traveling cup salesman before joining his father's company, the World Wide Wrestling Federation (WWWF, now WWE).
-Linda finished college in three years so she could graduate with Vince.
+They married on August 26, 1966, when she was 17, and he was 21.
+She enrolled at East Carolina University in 1966, where she obtained a bachelor's degree in French.
+The academic program she completed was designed to prepare teachers for instruction.
+From 1968 to 1971, Vince worked as a traveling cup salesman before joining his father's company, the World Wide Wrestling Federation (WWWF, later WWF, now WWE).
 Their son Shane was born in 1970, followed by daughter Stephanie in 1976.